Mobile Leadership: Interview with Jill Fletcher, President of Adperio

-- While optimization towards KPIs is essential, solely focusing on any one metric is a mistake, so we work with clients to analyze data in its entirety.
-The immense amount of data available to mobile marketers can be overwhelming, which is why Adperio has a dedicated Compliance department and Account Managers with proprietary technology to optimize campaigns and eliminate waste.
+- While optimization towards KPIs is essential, solely focusing on any one metric is a mistake.
+This is why we work with clients to analyze data in its entirety.
+The immense amount of data available to mobile marketers can be overwhelming.
+That’s why Adperio has a dedicated Compliance department and Account Managers with proprietary technology to optimize campaigns and eliminate waste.

 - Most know that it costs less to retain a current user than it does to acquire a new one, but we still are not spending enough time on engagement.
 According to research by Bain & Company, working with Earl Sasser of Harvard Business School, “increasing customer retention rates by 5% increases profits by 25% to 95%.”

 How has Adperio managed to evolve over the years and foresee industry shifts?

 We’ve always been extremely collaborative and responsive to our clients’ needs.
 Knowing their acquisition focus continues to evolve in the digital space, we remain adaptable.
 We take pride in our ability to anticipate what each client’s acquisition needs may look like down the road.
 We’re a strong partner in terms of being able to see what works best and what changes need to be made.
 We work with them, for them.

 What do you think is Adperio’s best innovation over the course of its 24 years in business?